 - A lower price implies that you are compromising on the material and the longevity of the mattress.

 Having said that, you must be wary of extremely low priced mattresses.
 Building a quality mattress using high-quality materials that will last for at least seven years is not possible at a very low price point.
-Think of the mattress as an investment in your health and fix your budget accordingly.
+Understand that a mattress is an investment in your health and choose your budget accordingly.

 Mattresses come in a wide variety of materials.
 The mattresses ability to support your weight, its ability to regulate temperature and its longevity rely heavily on the material and type of the mattress.
 Here are some of the common types of mattresses and who they benefit.